OasisLMF/ODS_OpenExposureData/OpenExposureData/7_OED_Financial_Details_Policy_Conditions.rst

 Finally, below are some examples of sub-limits in combination with other policy terms.

-We show two examples, firstly where the sub-limits are not nested (e.g. Florida wind sub-limit and Texas wind sub-limit), and secondly where the sub-limits are nested (e.g. Texas tier 1 wind sub-limit and Texas overall wind sub-limit).
+We show two examples, firstly where the sub-limits are not nested and secondly where the sub-limits are nested.

 |

 **Example 10 – Commercial lines – multiple locations per policy with location and policy deductibles but with a sub-limit for tier 1 wind**

 The tables below show an example of a commercial portfolio with 1 account containing 6 locations.
 The policy covers earthquake and wind with the same overall policy limit for both perils.
-However, for certain locations two different sub-limits apply for wind.
+However, for certain locations two different sub-limits apply for wind (e.g. Florida wind sub-limit and Texas wind sub-limit).

 |